The Ploughman's Lunch: Production

 Ian McEwan and Richard Eyre had made a television film together, The Imitation Game and wanted to collaborate again.
-In 1981 they discussed making a film.
-McEewan recalled they began with "vague" notions such as "Our film was to be set in the present and to be somehow ‘about’ the present.
+In 1981 they discussed making a feature film.
+McEwan recalled they began with "vague" notions such as "Our film was to be set in the present and to be somehow ‘about’ the present.
 We wanted the textures of everyday London — the Underground, Brixton High Street — stylishly done."
-They wanted Jonathan Pryce to play a lead and were influeced by E.P.
-Thompson's collection of essays, Reading by Candlelight and Milan Kundera's novel, The Book of Laughter and Forgetting along with the film Man of Tron.
-He wrote, "I thought our subject might encompass the uses we make of the past, and the dangers, to an individual as well as to a nation, of living without a sense of history."
+They wanted Jonathan Pryce to play the lead and were influenced by E.P.
+Thompson's collection of essays, Reading by Candlelight and Milan Kundera's novel, The Book of Laughter and Forgetting, along with the film Man of Tron.
+Eyre wrote, "I thought our subject might encompass the uses we make of the past, and the dangers, to an individual as well as to a nation, of living without a sense of history."

 This led to the title "the ploughman's lunch" as it referred to an invented meal which had been incorporated as a fake past.
 McEwan and Eyre agreed this should be the basis of the film.
-McEwan then did research, visiting Polnad, the Greenham Common peace camp, the Conservative and Labour Party conferences and watching news being made.
+McEwan then did research, visiting Poland, the Greenham Common peace camp, the Conservative and Labour Party conferences and watching news being made.

 Francis Wheen helped McEwan research the script and later claimed that the character of Susan Barrington was based on Lucretia Stewart, Jeremy Hancock on Christopher Hitchens and James Penfield in part on Martin Amis.

 While writing the script, the Falklands War began and this was incorporated into the story.

 Finance came from Goldcrest, Channel 4 and Michael White.